MK-nn/code_clone_detector/README.md

     $ bundle exec code_clone_detector

 You can detect the largest code clone.

+if you want to execute it only for a specific folder, execute following:

+    $ bundle exec code_clone_detector app/

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.